PinkPanther50/Reviewing-and-Analyzing-Restaurants/README.md

 # Reviewing-and-Analyzing-Restaurants
-this is an explanatory analysis of the resturants in banglore using Python and its libraries including seaborn , matplotlib  and pandas. also contains visualizations of datasets.
+this is an explanatory analysis of the resturants in banglore using Python also contains visualizations of datasets.

- All the codes are uploaded as ipynb file in this same directory.

  # Area which have diffrent no of restaurants.